-Data was collected through a confidential survey run through the internet.
-All data were collected from 230 students through emailing randomly 18570 (68.86% of the study population) students from all faculties, through their saved available personal and academic emails at the registration department, 1898 students had replied.
-This method facilitated the random distribution of participants according to faculties, departments, sections, and year of study.
-All instructions and consent forms are presented on the first page of the email, the consent form requiring each participant to check a box indicating consent.
+Data was collected through a confidential survey run through internet.
+All data was collected from 230 students through emailing randomly 18570 (68.86% of study population) students from all faculties, through their saved available personal and academic emails at registration department, 1898 students had replied.
+This method facilitated random distribution of participants according to faculties, departments, sections and year of study.
+All instructions and consent form presented in the first page of email, the consent form requiring from each participant to check a box indicating consent.
 This type of implied consent to protect the participants' rights and confidentiality has been widely accepted for online researches (Walther, 2002).
-After giving the consent, the participant filled the attached CBQ according to the attached instructions.
-Students' names were not required (except for the consent form), but all participants were asked to approve to be connected by the author through email for proceeding next step of the study.
-This research was not supported or funded by any university or organization therefore no compensation had been paid for participants for their enrolling in the study.
+After giving the consent, the participant filled the attached CBQ according to attached instructions.
+Students names were not required (except for the consent form), but all participants were asked to give an approval to be connected by the author through email for proceeding next step of the study.
+This research was not supported or funded from any university or organization therefore no compensation had been paid for participants for their enrolling in the study.